 2. Be Factual

 Don’t get personal with feedback.
 Stick to the facts to remain as objective as possible.
 For example, you should never call your colleague ‘incompetent’.
-If you see their standard of work is lacking then you should them that their work affects a lot of people every mistake has huge a huge impact.
+If you see their standard of work is lacking then you should tell them that their work affects a lot of people every mistake has huge a huge impact.

 3. Offer Solutions